How to Get Help

 Are you requesting for Dev help too soon?

 NO!
-To drive this point home, here’s what our Devs have to say about this:
+To drive this point home, here’s what one of our Developers Chad Woolley had to say about this:

 If both Support and the Customer are confused about what the next steps are, at a minimum it’s an indicator that something is lacking, either in our docs or support processes, and this is an opportunity to improve those areas.